-Edit’s Director of Data Science, Marc Dallimore explains how his team helps leverage this data into actionable insight that result in a greater return on investment for our client’s marketing campaigns.
+In this blog post, Edit’s Director of Data Science Marc Dallimore explains how his team helps leverage this data into actionable insights that result in a greater return on investment for our client’s marketing campaigns.

 What is the difference between data science and data analytics?